arsalan-anwari/cynlr_assignment_1/README.md

 The product is a `header-only` library which can in used within your project by adding it as an include_directory for your target in `CMake`

+Unit tests can be found in folder `test`.
+Testcases can be called as individual targets or using `ctest` command line tool.

-Examples can be found in folder `examples` or refer to the `--help` arguments.
+Functional test and examples can be found in folder `examples` or refer to the `--help` arguments.
+Also refer to log output of functional tests in `res` folder.

 There are 3 modes of operation:
 1. Debug: Print out each TX and RX transaction in realtime